ferg1e/comment-castles/README.md

 # Peaches 'n' Stink

 Peaches 'n' Stink is a distributed link aggregation internet forum with an emphasis on non-engagement and privacy.
 Users write posts and nested comments.
 Users must follow other users in order to see their content.
-The first instance is at [peachesnstink.com](https://www.peachesnstink.com)!
+There are instances running at [peachesnstink.com](https://www.peachesnstink.com) and [yourfamous.net](https://www.yourfamous.net)!

 Other features: